Canon 40D vs Nikon D7500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 40D and Nikon D7500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.